Kippa-Ring line

+The T2 Kippa-Ring line is a suburban commuter railway line in Brisbane, Queensland.
+Operated by Queensland Rail, the line runs for 40.8 km from Kippa-Ring to Roma Street, where services continue on to the Springfield Central line.

 The line was officially opened on 3 October 2016, about 130 years after it was first proposed.
-The first train to depart from Kippa-Ring was SMU 285 and 295, with the Prime Minister, Queensland Premier and the first train ballot winners on board.
+The first train to depart from Kippa-Ring was SMU 285 and 295, with the Prime Minister Malcolm Turnbull, Queensland Premier Annastacia Palaszczuk and the first train ballot winners on board.

 Early history

 A rail line to Redcliffe was first proposed in 1895 when the Queensland Government's Minister for Railways, the Hon.
 Robert Philp, considered three proposals, preferring a route via North Pine (Petrie).
 In more recent times, the route for a Redcliffe railway was identified in the 1970s, and the required land was purchased and preserved as a transport corridor by the state government in the 1980s.
-The issue of the proposed railway line seemed to be a recurrent theme during state elections, leading to scepticism the line would ever be constructed.

 Petrie to Kippa-Ring Public Transport Corridor Study

 In 1999, the newly elected state government commissioned an investigative study into the transport corridor between Petrie to Kippa-Ring, conducted by GHD Group.
 Key components under investigation included the mode of transport, the route and location of stations, future public transport usage, and the timing of construction.

 The study was conducted in two parts.
 The first was completed in June 2000.
 It aimed to meet the state government's obligations to identify or forgo rights to a transport corridor running through the North Lakes residential development.
 This first stage was to decide on the preferred mode of transport, the viability of public transport along the corridor, and the preferred alignment of the corridor.
 Four modes of transport were investigated: heavy rail, buses or a busway, light rail, and monorail.
 It was decided that heavy rail was the preferred mode of transport along the existing preserved corridor as it was the only option to give an acceptable level of economic efficiency.
 The study found that heavy rail had a benefit-cost ratio of 1.46, and would generate the highest levels of patronage due to its integration into the existing Citytrain network, requiring no change mode.

 The second part of the study was completed in October 2003.
 It looked at the route of the corridor between Petrie railway station and Kallangur railway station at Goodfellows Road.
 The original, preserved route was recommended.